Elys0004/Automated-Chess-Played-Robotic-Arm/controller/README.md

     state_publish_rate: 25

   ```
-Now we have actually successfully publish the group topic.
-However, there is still and issue where when we try to move the robot arm on gazebo, it stated that the controller list is zero.
-We are quite sure that the controller are actually exist through troubleshooting step shown in this video -->  https://www.youtube.com/watch?v=P7I0n1RPRuk Hence, we can plan on the Rviz but when we try to execute the robot on Rviz, it will show that it failed.
+Now we have actually successfully published the group topic.
+However, there is still an issue where when we try to move the robot arm on the gazebo, it stated that the controller list is zero.
+We are quite sure that the controller are actually existed through the troubleshooting step shown in this video -->  https://www.youtube.com/watch?v=P7I0n1RPRuk

+Hence, we can plan on the Rviz but when we try to execute the robot on Rviz, it will show that it failed.